 Click the tabs to learn more.

-Weekly activities are organized by the Boys & Girls Clubs of the Sioux Empire to include programming provided at no cost from several organizations, including The Salvation Army, Sioux Falls Parks & Rec, Boy Scouts, Girl Scouts, 4-H, First Tee, community volunteers, LBA parents and so many others.
+Weekly activities are organized every Tuesday by the Boys & Girls Clubs of the Sioux Empire to include programming provided at no cost from several organizations, including Move to Heal SD, Sioux Falls Parks & Rec, Boy Scouts, Girl Scouts, 4-H, First Tee, community volunteers, LBA parents and so many others.
 Volunteers generally number 15-20 individuals who assist with setup, cleanup and encouraging students.